iqbalfarz/safecity-training/README.md

 ## Installation
 The code is written in python==3.9.5.
 If you want to install python,  [Click here](https://www.python.org/downloads/).
-Don't forget to upgrade python if you are lower version. upgrade using `pip install --upgrade python` .
+Don't forget to upgrade python if you are using a lower version. upgrade using `pip install --upgrade python`.
 1. Clone the repository
 2. install requirements.txt:
     ```